cacttus/sketchy/README.md

 ## Creating an App

-To create a new window implement ElectronWindow.tsx and override virtual methods
+To create a new window implement `ElectronWindow` and override virtual methods

 `render()` specifically will return the contents of your window as a JSX element.